The Effect of FOMO on Marketing and Digital

 FOMO leads to irrational thoughts, which in turn leads to irrational behaviours, like impulse purchases.
 This type of consumer comes with a moral health warning; principled organisations need to tread carefully here.

-How can marketers leverage it?
+How can digital marketers leverage FOMO?

 We all already use the former quite widely, using browser behaviour to place dynamic and retargeting ads.
 This goes some way to explain the growth of social advertising against the relative decline of search ads.
 Socials ads allow an aspirational product or brand image to be placed innocuously between organic images of lifestyles, friends and holidays.